Bioconductor/Contributions/CONTRIBUTING.md

   of _Bioconductor_, before submitting your package.

-* If the build report indicates problems, modify your package and commit changes to the default branch of your GitHub repository.
-If there are problems that you do not understand, seek help from your reviewer via a comment on the issue, or on the [bioc-devel][9] mailing list.
+* If the build report indicates problems, modify your package and commit changes to the `devel` branch on `git.bioconductor.org`.
+If there are problems that you do not understand, seek help on the [bioc-devel][9] mailing list.

 * To trigger a new build, include a version bump in your commit, e.g.,